-For an object undergoing a circular motion or a curvilinear motion experiences a force directed towards the centre of curvature of the path.
+For an object undergoing a circular motion or curvilinear motion experiences, a force directed towards the center of curvature of the path.
 Here, the velocity of the object may be constant or changing throughout, but the direction of the tangential velocity always changes throughout the motion.
 Since velocity is a vector quantity, the change in direction changes the velocity.
 The rate of change of tangential velocity is defined as the centripetal acceleration.
 Since the centripetal force, responsible for the circular motion of the object acts inwards, the centripetal acceleration also acts inwards, along the radius vector of the circular path.

 As mentioned above, the centripetal acceleration is defined as the rate of change of tangential velocity, we can write it as,